ProgrammingBlockchain/ProgrammingBlockchain/introduction/why_do_people_hate_bitcoin.md

-# Why do people hate Bitcoin?
+# Why do people hate new technologies, like Bitcoin?

 > Because it feels like one giant scam.
 What if I came up to you and said 'hey look, I have this digital file and I'm saying it's worth $1000, oh and just a few years ago I bought it for $0.01, but I didn't do anything with it since then, it's just more valuable now'.